 - HTTPS encrypts the data sent and received, meaning eavesdroppers won’t be able to consume the data just by intercepting it.

-- HTTPS maintains data integrity, because the data cannot be altered or corrupted while it is in transmission.
+- HTTPS maintains data integrity, because the data cannot be altered or corrupted while it is in transit.

-- HTTPS provides authentication: the certificate system that makes HTTPS work means that you can trust that you are talking to the server or website that you intend to.
+- HTTPS provides authentication.
+The certificate system that makes HTTPS work means that you can trust that you are connected to the server or website that you intend to.

 These three articles will walk you through the steps that you need to install an SSL/TLS certificate from Let’s Encrypt on an Amazon Web Services (AWS) EC2 instance.
-In my case, I am using the WordPress Certified by Bitnami EC2 instances available in the AWS Webstore, and these articles are adapted from Bitnami’s Generate and Install a Let’s Encrypt SSL Certificate for a Bitnami Application tutorial, with some of my own experience thrown in.
+In my case, I am using the WordPress Certified by Bitnami EC2 instances available in the AWS Webstore, and these articles are adapted from Bitnami’s Generate and Install a Let’s Encrypt SSL Certificate for a Bitnami Application tutorial, with additions from my own experiences.

-Like my first set of tutorials, if you have a basic amount of understanding of self-hosted WordPress should be able to follow along.
+Like my first set of tutorials, any user with a basic amount of understanding of self-hosted WordPress should be able to follow along.
 These steps are quite platform-agnostic when it comes to your computer, operating system, browser, and other applications.
 In my case:

 - I worked on a WordPress Certified by Bitnami EC2 instance on Amazon Web Services (AWS)